Skip to main content Skip to navigation

 Module aims

 The aim of this module is to provide students with a transdisciplinary approach to spatial design and management that encourages them to think about geographical 'space' as a more dynamic and populated environment than it might traditionally have been considered.
 Students will be working with the understanding of agency from their own perspective but also those of others in the human and more-than-human environment.
 Ultimately students will develop a working understanding of possible approaches that they can or do apply to practical projects and project development.
 This will be worked on as a collective requiring the articulation of a shared vision of spatial agency.
-Students will also be working with a strong ethical thread that explores histories and contemporary practice that has both reenforced or hindered the equity of people and things.
+Students will also be working with a strong ethical thread that explores histories and contemporary practice that has both reinforced or hindered the equity of people and things..

 Outline syllabus